A. John: The fourth Gospel.

 ii.
 “He probed them to find out whether they were motivated by idle curiosity or by a real desire to know him.”
 (Tenney)

 iii.
 Jesus did not refer them back to John the Baptist, even though he knew a lot about Jesus.
 To be Jesus’ disciple, they must deal with Jesus directly.
 So Jesus invited John and Andrew to be a part of His life.
-Jesus didn’t life a cloistered, ultra-private life.
+Jesus didn’t live a cloistered, ultra-private life.
 Jesus taught and trained His twelve disciples by allowing them to live with Him.

 e.
-Now it was about the tenth hour: This was such a memorable occasion for writer that he remembered the exact hour that he met Jesus.
+Now it was about the tenth hour: This was such a memorable occasion for the writer that he remembered the exact hour that he met Jesus.
 This is a subtle clue that one of the two disciples who came to Jesus from John was the apostle John himself.

 2. (40-42) Andrew brings his brother, Simon Peter to Jesus.